All Products

 Step 3: Prepare model data and configure storage

-This guide uses the Qwen1.5-4B-Chat model as an example.
-You can use a temporary Elastic Compute Service (ECS) instance to prepare the model data, then release it after the upload completes.
+This step uses the Qwen1.5-4B-Chat model as an example.
+You can temporarily purchase an ECS instance to prepare the model data and release it after you are finished.

 # Install Git LFS